anthony-mills/raspberrypi-carputer/README.md

 # Installation

 * Install all of the required dependencies.
 * Edit line 36 & 37 of www/php/services.php replacing the values with your application keys for the [Here.com API](https://developer.here.com/plans/api/consumer-mapping) - Required for speed limit and weather information.
 * From the command line run the start.sh script to start a and instance of the internal PHP webserver on port 8000.
 * Open Chrome or Chromium and visit localhost:8000 to see the application.
 Keep in mind that it has been designed with the Raspberry Pi Official touch screen in mind i.e 800x468.

 # Running with out a GPS device

 GPS functionality can be tested without a GPS fix or even a GPS device.
-To enable the GPS testing mode edit line 24 of php/gps.php and change the value of the $testmode to a zero ( it would be more intuitive the other way around this script comes directly from the GPSD project in its current iteration though ).
-Editing the test JSON object starting at line 52 can also be useful when trying to test functionality for a specific location.
+To enable the GPS testing mode change the protected variable ( $_debugGps ) to true on line 46 of www/php/services.php.
+This will read a GPS json object from the www/php/gps_data.json file, by changing the location values in this file you can spoof a specific location or speed to test functionality.

 # Credits